Maringá: Flora

-Maringá has a high rate of concentration of green area per capita, there are 90 acre of native forest on 17 preserved areas.
+Maringá has a high rate of concentration of green area per capita, there are 90 acre of native forest in 17 preserved areas.

-The city preserves within its limits large areas of native forest in the Horto Florestal, Parque dos Pioneiros (Bosque II) and Parque do Inga, this being open to the public.
+The city preserves within its limits large areas of native forest in the Horto Florestal, Parque dos Pioneiros (Bosque II) and Parque do Ingá, these being open to the public.
 It also includes smaller preserved areas as the Parque do Cinquentenário, private areas and so on.

-Throughout the year it is possible to observe its tree-lined streets that produce a good air to breathe, but especially in the passage from winter to spring, many trees explode in flowers.
+Throughout the year, it is possible to observe its tree-lined streets that produce excellent air quality year-round, and the trees tend to bloom vibrantly during the transition from winter to spring.

-Maringá has one of the highest concentration rates of green area, 26.65 m2 per inhabitant, 90 bushels of native forest in 17 forests.